 22 percent

 Greek taxes may include local municipality taxes, such as a garbage collection fee or a lighting tax, which can vary by region.
-Rental income taxes in Greece apply to individuals and entities earning rental income from Greek property investment.
-A property owner can deduct certain expenses related to the property, such as maintenance and repairs, from their rental income.
+Rental income taxes in Greece apply to individuals and entities earning rental income from a property investment.

 Mortgage in Greece: Financing a Property Purchase

 Getting a mortgage from a Greek bank as an expat can be a viable option for those looking to invest in Greek real estate or secure a home for personal use.
-Here’s a guide to help expats navigate the mortgage application process in Greece:

 Most Greek mortgages are available to Greek residents.
 Some Greek banks, including Eurobank, Paraeus Bank, and Alpha Bank, may offer mortgages to non-resident non-EU citizens, including additional requirements such as a larger down payment.
-Down payments for foreign purchases range from 20 percent to 40 percent of the property’s purchase price, and the mortgage terms range from ten to 30 years.

 While obtaining a mortgage in Greece can be challenging, it’s not impossible.
 Diligence in meeting the requirements and seeking professional guidance can facilitate the process and help you achieve your property ownership goals in this beautiful Mediterranean country.